 • One-third at placement: Paid when the candidate accepts the offer.

 Why would an employer pay upfront instead of using a contingency firm?
 Three reasons.
 First, exclusivity - the retained firm works the search alone, giving it full attention rather than racing against competing recruiters.
-Second, confidentiality - many executive searches replace a current leader or involve strategic hires that can't be advertised publicly.
-Third, thoroughness - retained firms typically present fewer, more deeply vetted candidates rather than flooding the hiring manager with resumes.
+Second, confidentiality - many executive searches replace a current leader or involve strategic hires that can’t be advertised publicly.
+Third, retained firms vet candidates more deeply and present fewer finalists - rather than flooding the hiring manager with resumes.

 How Do Flat-Fee and Performance-Based Models Work?

-Flat-fee recruiting charges a fixed price per hire - typically $5,000 to $20,000 - regardless of the candidate's salary.
-This approach has gained traction with hiring companies tired of percentage-based fees that penalize them for bringing on well-compensated talent.
-For instance, if you're placing a $200,000-per-year director, a flat fee of $15,000 looks considerably better than a 20% contingency rate of $40,000.
+Flat-fee recruiting charges a fixed price per hire - typically $5,000 to $20,000 - regardless of the candidate’s salary.
+Hiring companies tired of percentage-based fees increasingly favor flat pricing, which stops penalizing them for bringing on well-compensated talent.
+Consider a $200,000-per-year director: a flat fee of $15,000 looks considerably better than a 20% contingency rate of $40,000.

-For recruiting firms, flat fees work best when you can standardize the search process.
-Think high-volume hiring where you're filling the same type of role repeatedly - 20 registered nurses, 15 software developers, 30 warehouse supervisors.
+Flat fees work best when a recruiting firm can standardize the search process.
+Think high-volume hiring where you’re filling the same type of role repeatedly - 20 registered nurses, 15 software developers, 30 warehouse supervisors.
 Your sourcing cost per hire drops as you build a pipeline for that role type, but your revenue per placement stays fixed.
-That's precisely where the margin lives.
+That’s precisely where the margin lives.

 Some firms blend flat fees with performance bonuses.
 The base rate covers the search and placement, and an additional bonus kicks in if the hire stays past a milestone (six months, one year) or if certain volume thresholds are met.
-This hybrid approach aligns incentives without the full financial risk of a pure contingency arrangement.
+Hybrid arrangements align incentives without the full financial risk of pure contingency.

 Flat-fee agencies often face pressure from clients comparing them to job boards and direct hiring costs.
 The counter-argument?
 Quality.
-A flat fee still includes candidate sourcing, screening, coordination, and guarantee periods - services that job board postings don't provide.
-If you're running a freelance recruiting practice, flat fees can simplify your pricing conversations and make revenue forecasting easier.
+A flat fee still covers sourcing candidates, screening them, coordinating interviews, and guaranteeing the hire - services job boards don’t provide.
+Freelance recruiting practices often find that flat fees simplify pricing conversations and make billing forecasting easier.
+See our freelance recruiter guide for a full breakdown.

 What Are Temp Staffing Markups and Margins?

-Temporary and contract staffing operates on a fundamentally different pricing model.
-Instead of a one-time placement fee, staffing firms bill the employer a markup on the worker's hourly or daily pay rate.
-That markup covers the firm's gross margin, employer taxes, benefits (if offered), workers' comp insurance, and profit.
-According to SIA's Gross Margin and Bill Rate Trends report, the average aggregate gross margin for temporary staffing sits at 21%, with individual firm margins ranging from 14% to 41%.
+Markup rates of 25-75% over the worker’s pay rate define temp and contract staffing - a fundamentally different model from one-time placement fees.
+Staffing firms apply a markup to the worker’s hourly or daily rate, covering employer taxes, benefits (if offered), workers’ comp insurance, and margin.
+Gross margin across the temp staffing industry averages 21%, per SIA’s Gross Margin and Bill Rate Trends report, with individual firm margins from 14% to 41%.

 • W-2 employees: 50-60% markup over pay rate.
 Higher because the agency covers employer payroll taxes (7.65% FICA), unemployment insurance, workers’ comp, and any benefits.